 “The Senator just wanted to be closer to her family,” Kirsten’s spokeswoman Bethany Lesser said to the publication.
 “The home is within minutes of her family.”

 The home had been on the market since June 24, 2010 and has five bedrooms, three bathrooms and a tennis court.

 5. The Couple Received a Gift of Nearly $500K From Jonathan’s Family

-Jonathan’s father-in-law worked as the non-executive chairman of AMEC, a British Engineering Firm.
+Jonathan’s father (Kirsten’s father-in-law) worked as the non-executive chairman of AMEC, a British Engineering Firm.
 Following the September 11, 2001 terrorist attacks, he was the lead contractor at Ground Zero in New York.
 Before that, he worked as the vice chairman of British Aerospace.

 According to a May 2016 article by the Democrat and Chronicle, Jonathan and Kirsten received a joint cash gift of $457,200 from his family in 2015, a tax return said.
 The monetary gift wasn’t subjected to federal income tax and was larger than their joint adjusted income ($325,228) that year.

 “It’s just information,” she told Newsday of her decision to disclose the monetary gift.
 “I think it’s good, I think you should report your taxes.
 I think transparency and accountability (are) helpful to the democratic process.”